Other / Prospero

 Let yourself be seduced by the frizzante wines: refreshing and light.
 Fine bubbles make it easy to drink on its own, with friends or with food!

-A perfect balance of alcohol, acidity and sweetness is achieved though natural fermentation, resulting in a fruity, sweet and refreshing character with a light fizz and low alcohol
+A perfect balance of alcohol, acidity and sweetness is achieved though natural fermentation, resulting in a fruity, sweet and refreshing character with a light fizz and low alcohol content.

 It is the perfect accompaniment to any aperitive or light dinner.